diogenes25/Sudoku.NetCore/README.md

 If the reduction of possibilities leaves only one possible number in a cell, column or row, this remaining number is set and thus starts a further reduction of possibilities for the affected cells.

-Besides the simple reduction of the candidates, there are several other strategies that reduce the possibilities even further.
+But there are several other strategies that reduce the possibilities even further.

 ## Example